capnemo/rpi_fan/README.md

 Notes
 -----
 The tune utility will run the fan at half of maximum speed for 60 seconds and calculate the proportional constant from the temperature differences from before and after.
-In tests, we have noted a temperature decrease of upto 20 degrees centigrade under load.
+In tests, we have noted a temperature decrease of upto 20 degrees centigrade or more under load.
+Raspberry Pi 3b uses pwm for its audio.
+Onboard audio is unusable while the driver is active.
+HDMI audio is unaffected.